Providers Hub

 - Best fit if your immediate goal is "keep everything local and verify the basic loop first."

-- Good if your environment is already centered on Google Cloud or AWS.
+- Good if your environment is already centered on Google/Google Cloud or AWS.

 - OpenAI-compatible alternative path: Venice